Robert Franklin Leedy: Early life and education

-Education and early life
+Career

-After receiving a basic education in the common schools of his county of birth, and after leaving home at the age of 22, Leedy spent the next three years mining and railroading.
+After leaving home at the age of 22, Leedy spent the next three years mining and railroading.
 He returned to the family farm when he was about 25.
 On 27 March 1890, Leedy married Emma Cathrine Keister, a daughter of Martin and Elizabeth Keister.
 Shortly after marrying, the new couple relocated to Basic City, Virginia.
 He engaged in a variety activities there, including real estate and mercantile pursuits, and he began to read law under D.S.
 Henkle, and in the offices of Floyd Wise Weaver and John B. Minor.
 Eventually entering the summer law school at the University of Virginia, Leedy was admitted to the bar in Augusta County, Virginia in September 1893.

-Early career in law and politics

 In the midst of his legal education, Leedy was elected mayor of Basic City.
 Reelected in 1894, Leedy resigned a year later and moved to Luray, Virginia.
 A junior partner in the law firm of Weaver (Floyd Wise Weaver) and Leedy, he left the firm in 1899 to practice alone.
 In 1908, he partnered with Richard F. Berry and T.L.
 Benson to create the firm of Leedy and Berry.
 During his legal career, Leedy was particularly known for work on several cases pertaining to railroad damage suits.

 In 1914, Leedy was elected as a member of the Virginia House of Delegates in the Virginia General Assembly.
 Representing Page County, Virginia and Rappahannock County, Virginia, he held his seat for two terms.

-Military interests
+Military service

 A successful lawyer, Leedy was also regularly involved in military matters, serving with the Virginia Volunteers (National Guard) for many years.
 In September 1902, he was made a captain of the "Page Rifles," which was an unassigned militia company in Luray until mustered in as Company C of the 2nd Virginia Regiment, Virginia National Guard.
 Leedy quickly rose in the regiment, being promoted to lieutenant colonel in June 1905 and full colonel by August of the same year.
 In June 1916, the 2nd Regiment was one of a number called up from the National Guard in a Border support role in support of the Pancho Villa Expedition.
 He continued to command the regiment during its nine-month stay near the Mexican border, at Brownsville, Texas.
 Not long after the regiment returned to Virginia, it was called up again for service when the United States committed to participation in the First World War.
 When the regiment was sent to Camp McClellan, Alabama in preparation for shipment overseas as part of the American Expeditionary Force, it was combined with the 1st and 4th Virginia as the 116th Regiment, subsequently becoming part of the 29th Infantry Division.
 Though he planned to continue to command the regiment after the consolidation, Leedy failed rigorous physical tests and was relieved of command.